ushasree003/Devopsclass/readme.md

-#Hello this is sample file
+# Hello this is sample file

+# This repo is used for installing httpd